spawnmarvel/quickguides/amqp/Readme.md

 Hence we can connect many clients to that server and all will be on mTls with encryption.

-## We now have a server with certificate and a client with certificate and SNI enabled, running a shovel to the server.
+## We now a client that trust the server and uses the server CA certificates, verifies server, it must have a certificate with our configured SNI in CN of the sertificate, running a shovel to the server AMQPS, SSL/TLS.
+This can be enough in many situations.
+## We have upgraded to a trust between the client and server CA's and are now forcing the server to only accept a client with a certificate from the trust.
 SSL/mTLS

 ### 10 Renew certificate tips
  This depends on what certificate is expired, server VM2 or client VM1?